Sunday 2nd, 9th, 16 May and 22nd August 2021

 In 2009 we held one of our residential weekends on the site and over 48 hours cleared blocked drains, cleaned out silted up ponds and installed new drainage near the river.
 Although the site had huge potential for wildlife we didn’t get to go back to do any further work.
 The grounds contain numerous trees and wild flowers including wood sorrel, wood anemone, lesser celandine, marsh marigold, bluebell, and a range of wildlife.

-Many thanks to Paul Allen, and the other Barlow Trustees for inviting us to work on the site.
-Also well done to the BCV crew for doing the work, Tom & Caroline for organising, and Francis for stepping in as a team leader while Rick is out of action.
+Also many thanks to Paul Allen, and the other Barlow Trustees for inviting us to work on the site.
 If you want to know more about The Barlow visit their website at thebarlow.co.uk.